 Starting at Lees Ferry the Canyon opens to us as we begin the float into its vast interior.
 It starts as a narrow, sheer-sided chasm, winding through the uplifted Kaibab Plateau.
 The first 61 miles of Marble Canyon is the most photographed, perhaps the most scenic portion of the Grand Canyon.
 The rim moves away from view as the Canyon broadens to its full expanse of 13 miles.
 Then we enter the foreboding inner gorge with its exquisite polished granite.
 Here the river has exposed rock formed 1.7 billion years ago.
 Further on we see evidence of past volcanic activity in the diamond black basalt around us, where lava flowed repeatedly and dammed the Canyon only to be worn away by the relentless river.
 Eventually the lower gorge closes around us as we take the final plunge through rapids to the head of Lake Mead 240 miles and 160 rapids from our starting point.

 The entire canyon requires twelve days, and the Grand Canyon reserves its greatest reward for those who make this time commitment.
-Five, and eight day split trip options offer either the upper or lower section of the canyon.
+Five or six, and eight or nine day split trip options offer either the upper or lower section of the canyon.
 These trips involve a spectacular 9-mile hike into or out of the canyon from the South Rim to the Colorado River and are recommended for those in good physical condition.

 Reservations should be made well in advance as demand for this world-class adventure is high.
 Grand Canyon trips are run by outside affiliates who are authorized Grand Canyon concessionaires.

 - Raft through 1.7 billion year-old rock formations